Garbage (band): Early years and Manson joins (1994–1995)

 Manson described her first session with the band as "a disaster", as she had no experience as a session player, and she and the band were "two parties totally uncomfortable with the situation", but the "mutual disdain" from that meeting managed to pull the band together.
 Manson was granted a second chance by the band who were instantly impressed by her "quiet vocals" on the song "Queer".
-As a result, Manson relocated to Madison, Wisconsin from Scotland to begin work on the band's debut album.
+As a result, Manson relocated to Madison, Wisconsin from her hometown of Edinburgh to begin work on the band's debut album.
 The first songs were skeletal versions of the songs "Stupid Girl", "Queer" and "Vow", which led to some ad-libbed lyrics by Manson.
 Manson had never written a song prior to this session; nevertheless, this time she was invited to join the band.
 Lyrics were penned at a cabin in the north woods of Wisconsin while the songs were recorded at Smart Studios.
 Conscious of the grunge genre that had made their names, particularly Vig's, the band made every effort to avoid sounding similar, deliberately striving to make a pop record.

 Garbage sent out demo tapes with no bio, to avoid a bidding war over Vig's production history.
 Garbage signed with Mushroom UK worldwide (excluding North America) and secured the band a Volume magazine compilation inclusion.
 The only potential candidate for release was "Vow", as it was the only song for which the band had completed production.
 When released in December, "Vow" began to receive radio airplay on XFM and from Radio 1 DJs Steve Lamacq, John Peel, and Johnnie Walker.
 Word-of-mouth on "Vow" took the track back to the US.
 On December 21, Garbage signed to Jerry Moss's label Almo Sounds for North America.
 Manson was licensed to both Mushroom and Almo by Radioactive Records for a single album, with no compensation from any of Garbage's labels.